15th Jul 2021

 In her ongoing pursuit of Zen, Holly O’Neill seeks out the latest wellness treatment promising to harness the power of crystals.

-In the pub a few weeks ago, I spotted a Claddagh ring with a purple stone set into it on my friend Conor.
+A few weeks ago, I spotted a Claddagh ring with a purple stone set into it on my friend Conor.
 “I was at a dinner party recently with a woman who can palm read,” says Conor, who frequently says things like this since moving to London.
 “She said that I need to wear an amethyst stone at all times to keep me centred.”

 If you’ve had the pleasure to meet yoga instructor Sinead Mooney of Moons Yoga, chances are you’ve probably thought, “I’ll have what she’s having”.
-At last year’s IMAGE Beauty Festival, she had an enormous rose quartz crystal swinging from her neck.
+At the 2019 IMAGE Beauty Festival, she had an enormous rose quartz crystal swinging from her neck.
 “I wear it for cultivating healing and for strengthening any relationships that might be a bit wobbly,” she tells me.
 “I charged it up at the last full moon and I swear, the shift in relationship dynamics that has happened for me in the last month is phenomenal.”

 Crystals are compartmentalised in my brain somewhere between “things that look nice in your Pinterest interiors board” and “bizarre cultural phenomena like standing desks”, but now that I have three friends who definitely don’t know what Goop is and who get through their days with a healing crystal on their person, I feel like crystals have officially hit the mainstream.
 So what else is on the menu?